Your Complete Guide to a Tahiti Honeymoon

 Go Deeper Into the Islands

-Sure, the white-sand beaches in French Polynesia are nothing to sneeze at.
-But if you can pull yourself away from the country's luxury resorts for a little more adventure, head inland.
-On Moorea, you can take a guided tour to a secret waterfall in the jungle or mountain bike through a pineapple plantation.
-Tahiti offers numerous jungle parks with miles of trails, and you can rent road bikes from most resorts to explore island roads and small towns.
+Tahiti offers numerous scenic jungle tours with miles of trails, and you can rent road bikes from most resorts to explore island roads and small towns.
 Taha'a is famous for its vanilla bean plantations while archaeological sites dot the interiors of many smaller islands.
 Bring lots of water (and maybe some bug spray) if you're heading too far away from the beach.

 Learn to Weave or Play the Uke

-French Polynesia has a fascinating culture that blends Polynesian, southeast Asian and French traditions.
-While on the islands, you'll have plenty of opportunities to take part in cultural activities as Tahitians are generally eager to share their stories and hobbies.
 Hotels often offer everything from Ukulele lessons (Le Tahaa Island Resort & Spa) and palm-frond weaving classes (Intercontinental Bora Bora) to Polynesian history lectures (The Brando).
 Ask your hotel in advance what cultural activities are nearby and consider booking a tour to a less-touristy village if you're keen to learn more about the traditional Tahitian lifestyle.

 What to Pack for a Tahiti Honeymoon

-Most honeymooners who choose the islands of Tahiti will visit a few different locales, so packing light is key (especially since small planes sometimes have stricter luggage allowances).
+Most honeymooners who choose the islands of Tahiti will visit a few different locales, so packing a light honeymoon luggage is key (especially since small planes sometimes have stricter luggage allowances).
 Most of your days will be spent in swimsuits, so bring at least three or four sets.
 Sundresses can double as beach coverups or as an evening ensemble, and flip flops or sandals are acceptable everywhere for men and women.
 You can always buy a pareo (similar to a sarong) from a street vendor if you under-pack.

-Some Tahiti-specific items you may want include a power adaptor (Tahiti uses European-style plugs), a large sunhat, water shoes, a mask for snorkeling and lots of bug spray and sunscreen.
-(A pro tip: it's very expensive to buy either on the islands.)
 A lightweight waterproof jacket can also come in handy, especially during the rainy season.
 If you're planning on hiking, sturdy activity sandals will be cooler and more versatile than sneakers or hiking boots.
 Bring cash when visiting villages or markets as credit cards aren't always widely accepted.

 Up Next